Zettlr/zettlr-docs/README.md

 1. First, follow the steps above to create a fork and clone it to your computer.
 Also, make sure you install the development dependencies, as you will need them.
 2. Copy the English config file from `./config/en.config.ts`.
 Rename it to the corresponding two-letter ISO-code for your language (e.g. `es` for Spanish, `fr` for French, and so on).
 3. Create a new folder under `./docs` using your two-letter ISO-code.
-Copy all the top-level documents into it.
 4. Begin translating using any way that suits you.
+To translate the pages, first copy the English original from the English translation into your folder, and then translate it.
+5. If you do not wish to translate all pages, simply leave them out of your folder.
-5. Once you're done translating, head back to the config file that you have copied, and adjust it.
-If you kept the exact same folder structure, you will need to adjust both in the `navbar` and `sidebar` configuration the prefixes so that they don't point to `/` but to whichever language you translated in (e.g., `/fr/` for French).
+6. Once you're done translating, head back to the config file that you have copied, and adjust it.
+If you kept the exact same folder structure, you will need to adjust both in the `navbar` and `sidebar` configuration the prefixes so that they don't point to `/en/` but to whichever language you translated in (e.g., `/fr/` for French).
 Furthermore, translate all UI strings (towards the bottom of the config) into the correct language, and do the same with any link texts in both `sidebar` and `navbar`.
+Ensure that you include these translations into the main configuration file.
-6. Test your changes by starting the dev server (`yarn docs:dev`) and browsing your language.
+7. Test your changes by starting the dev server (`yarn docs:dev`) and browsing your language.
 The dev server utilizes hot module reloading (HMR), so any changes you make to the config or your translation should show up automatically.
 If not, restart the dev server.
+Also test out that switching between English and your translation works.
-7. Commit your changes and open a PR.
+8. Commit your changes and open a PR.

-Lastly, check out the features of the documentation below to learn how VuePress behaves to use this to your advantage as you are translating.
+Check out the features of the documentation below to learn how VuePress behaves to use this to your advantage as you are translating.

+> [!CAUTION]
+> Never simply copy English files into your new translation if you do not want to translate them.
+All English documentation pages are available to everyone, and having copies of the English translation will make it harder to maintain the documentation.
+Also, **do not translate the filenames itself.** This ensures that VuePress can identify translations across languages.

 ## Features of the Documentation